10 top ESG reporting frameworks explained and compared

 Here's an overview of 10 ESG reporting frameworks and standards that companies can use to file reports on their practices and ESG-related risks and opportunities.

-As part of environmental, social and governance programs, companies can use ESG reporting frameworks to publicly disclose information on the sustainability and ethical performance of their business operations.
-These frameworks offer a structured approach for evaluating a company's business practices on ESG issues, including its impact on the environment and society and its internal governance policies.
+As part of environmental, social and governance programs, companies can use various ESG reporting frameworks to publicly disclose information on the sustainability and ethical performance of their business operations.
+These frameworks offer a structured approach for reporting on and evaluating a company's business practices on ESG issues, including its impact on the environment and society and its internal governance policies.
 ESG-related business risks and opportunities can be assessed, too.

 What is an ESG reporting framework?